Russian Bombshell Evgeniya Lvovna Sizzles In A Neon Green Bikini

 Fans seemed to love the sizzling series of snaps and made sure to show their approval for the post by flooding the comments section with love.

-“You’re so beautiful, gorgeous, and lovely,” one follower gushed, adding a trail of flames to the end of their comment.
+“You’re so beautiful, gorgeous, and lovely,” one follower gushed, adding a trail of flames to the end of the comment.

 “THIS COLOR ON YOUUU.
 BOMB,” a second Instagrammer exclaimed.